JCR64/GoldenEye-007-N64-Gun-Game/README.md

 ## How to use

 Download the [cheat file](GoldenEye%20007%20(U).cht) for use with Project64, or manually add the cheats to your emulator of choice.
-These are GameShark cheats so should be compatible with anything that accepts them.
+These are GameShark codes so should be compatible with anything that accepts them.

 Enable either the 10 Point or 15 Point Gun Game cheat before you start your match and away you go!